Harvard Business School (HBS) has updated its class profile for the class of 2019. Let’s see how you’d fit in.

 Some of you may still wonder which test to take.
 Quoting Losee again, “Choose the one that allows you to best show your strengths, then move on to other parts of your application.”
 I couldn’t agree more.

 Final point, very much in line with Losee’s “You’re much more than a test score“ comment: While HBS certainly isn’t ignoring academic stats, the non-movement in GMAT scores in this era of a GMAT race to the finish and the slight dip in average GPA combined with HBS’s 11% acceptance rate, show that HBS is weighing experience a little more in its process.
 It is not disregarding academics, but appears to put its thump on the “much more” side of its evaluation scales.
-Make sure your experience shows that habit of leadership and engaged community citizenship that HBS is looking for.Linda Abraham, president and founder of Accepted and co-author of the definitive book on MBA admissions, MBA Admission for Smarties: The No-Nonsense Guide to Acceptance at Top Business Schools.
+Make sure your experience shows that habit of leadership and engaged community citizenship that HBS is looking for.Want an admissions expert help you get accepted?
+Click here to get in touch!

 • Harvard Business School MBA Essay Tips & Deadlines